In this article

 Thickness and density

 The thickness, or height, of your mattress topper will help affect how it feels.
 Typically ranging from one to five inches in height, thicker mattress toppers tend to feel plusher and offer a more noticeable difference compared to your bare mattress.
 Thinner mattress toppers can still feel comfortable but will make less of an impact.
-For memory foam fans, the density of your mattress topper is another important feature to note.
+For memory foam fans, the density of your mattress topper is another important feature.
 The density refers to the weight per cubic foot and basically translates to how solid the foam is.
 Imagine a plastic bag filled with 100 packing peanuts, versus the same size bag filled with 50 packing peanuts.
 The bag of 100 will have a firmer and more dense feel, while the bag of 50 will still feel cushioned but not as supportive.
 Higher-density memory foam weighs five pounds or more per cubic foot, while more moderate-density foam weighs around three to four pounds per cubic foot.
 Below, we’ve listed the thickness of each mattress topper, and the density when available, as not all brands provide that detail.

 A mattress topper doesn’t need to be washed as frequently as your sheets and pillowcases, but it’s still a good idea to clean it every couple of months.
 Some mattress toppers are entirely machine washable, though whether you can do that at home or have to drag it to the laundromat depends on the size of your machine (if you have one at all).
 Others have removable covers that are more manageable for cleaning.